pottzilla/ap-data-tracker/ap-tracker/README.md

 The original environment was gone.
 The App Registration was never provisioned.
 The three fields were still blank.

+However, I could not leave such a rewarding project incomplete.

 Instead, I provisioned a complete Microsoft 365 Business Premium trial tenant from scratch.
 I scripted the entire infrastructure across eight sequential PowerShell scripts: user accounts, shared mailbox, Azure App Registration with four application permissions, SharePoint site and 17-column list schema, 40 synthetic supplier emails sent via Graph API, full environment verification.
 I rebuilt the Power Automate flow action-by-action in the browser, extending it with the Graph API HTTP actions that were never provisioned at Senversa.
 I wrote a Python pipeline on top of it to close every remaining gap.
 I added an AI enrichment layer using the Anthropic Claude API to classify compliance, supplier risk, and anomalies.

 Nobody asked for this.
 The data supposedly didn't exist.
 This repository is the answer to both of those claims.